dojo/meta/STYLE.md

 	Module imports from the current package SHOULD come last.
 	Module imports SHOULD NOT be ordered by variable name, due to potential confusion when destructuring is involved.

-1. Functions MUST be declared before their use.
+1. Functions SHOULD be declared before their use.
 The exceptions to this rule are functions exported from a module and methods of a class:

 	```ts